About Kalimath Temple

 - Temperature: 15°C to 25°C

-For safety reasons, this season is generally not recommended for visiting Kalimath Temple.
+Safety Tips: For safety reasons, monsoon season is generally not recommended for visiting Kalimath Temple, due to bad weather and possible landslides.

 Amazing Facts About Kalimath Temple